TetyLike3/Electrum_Game/README.md

 # Installation

 Head over to the releases tab, and download the latest (or other desired) release.
-Extract the contents into their own folder, and run ElectrumGame.exe.
+Extract the contents into their own folder, and run `ElectrumGame.exe`.
 Have fun!